iterative/ldb-resources/documentation/Command-summary.md

  Under the hood, QuickStart consists of the following three steps:

 * New LDB instance is created in user's home directory: `~/.ldb/private_instance`
-* Default storage configuration defaults to wide-open settings:
+* Storage configuration defaults to wide-open settings:
     * All cloud locations are permitted to host data objects.
     * A `read-add` folder is created in user's home directory (see `ADD-STORAGE`).
 * An `auto-index` option is set in LDB config, permitting `ADD` to process previously unindexed storage (see `ADD`)

 Below is an example of QuickStart, where user queries a remote storage in two commands right after the LDB installation: